 With continuous investment waves into Vietnam in the past years, the demand from foreign investors has had no sign of stopping.
 Accordingly, transferring profit abroad become inevitable by the end of the journey when investment activities have earned investors’ profits.

-Foreign investors who make direct investment in Vietnam are permitted to repatriate profit generating from such investment after completion of their financial obligations to the State of Vietnam.
-Such profits may be repatriated in cash or in kind complying with applicable laws and may be remitted annually or after the termination of investment in Vietnam, whichever is determined by the investors.
+Foreign investors who make a direct investment in Vietnam are permitted to repatriate profit generating from such investment after completion of their financial obligations to the State of Vietnam.
+Such profits may be repatriated in cash or in-kind complying with applicable laws and may be remitted annually or after the termination of investment in Vietnam, whichever is determined by the investors.
 Formulas for calculating repatriated profits are as easy as shown below: